-There’s nothing better than going to an amazing summer concert or music festival and rocking out with a few thousand of your “best friends.”
-But enjoying the best concerts and festivals has become an increasingly expensive summer activity.
+There’s nothing better than going to an amazing outdoor concert or music festival and rocking out with a few thousand of your musical compatriots.
+But enjoying the best live events becomes more expensive with each passing year.

 2. Go Locally

-Next, see if your favorite artist will be swinging through your state or city.
+This isn’t to say you should immediately take on debt to purchase an affordable LAX red-eye so you can go to the next music festival.
+First, see if your favorite artist will be swinging through your state or city.
 If you can avoid traveling very far to see them, that will save a ton of money (and time).
-Fortunately for me, Bruno Mars will be making his way through Denver, and I plan on getting as close as I can, so that he can gaze into my eyes while singing… Kidding, not kidding.

 3. Plan Out Your Payment Strategy

 Additionally, some music festivals like Ultra or Barcelona’s Primavera Sound allow you to set up a payment plan so you can pay in installments over the next few months.
 This can help prevent excessive, interest-accumulating debt ahead of the fest.

 4. Make Sure You’re Aware of Hidden Costs